 ~ scan of my Afghanistan carpetbag purse which hangs in my office today

-~ bus breakdown in Khyber Pass between Afghanistan and Pakistan, wearing green blouse made in Afghanistan
+~ bus breakdown in Khyber Pass between Afghanistan and Pakistan, with friends met on journey

 ~ wearing Afghan blouse with carpetbag purse in a park in Australia

 Old Atrocities by Communist government galvanize Afghanistan, NewYorkTimes, Sep 30, 2013

 KABUL, Afghanistan — So many people were buried alive by bulldozers in the barren fields around the Pul-e-Charkhi Prison on Kabul’s outskirts that guilty soldiers later said it was like an earthquake as their victims tried to claw their way out.
 Thirty-four years later, the names and details of nearly 5,000 of those victims — arrested, tortured and killed by the Afghan Communist government in 1978 and 1979 — have resurfaced, cataloged in records released in September.
 The so-called death lists were originally compiled by the Afghan government.
 They languished, unreleased, for decades, until unearthed by Dutch investigators and published on the Web site of the Netherlands national prosecutor’s office.
 The Afghan government’s reaction to the release of the lists was initially cautious, and President Hamid Karzai was quoted as saying that reconciliation was more important than prosecutions.
 It is a sensitive issue in Afghanistan, and not just because so many former Communist officials now hold high positions in government, especially in the military and police hierarchies....